When does Monaro Community Radio meet?

 Vale a 2MNO stalwart, Matt Miller

+In 2017, 2MNO saw the passing of four of its much loved presenters.
 The youngest of those who passed on was Matt Miller or “Mad Matt Mario” as he called himself.
 Matt was a mere 35 years old when he died in July this year and he left a large gap in 2MNO’s programs.

 In memory of Matt and his playfulness, a bright green frog resides in the main Cooma studio and although not a real frog, this frog regularly finds himself in a different spot in the studio each day.
 The frog appeared sometime after Matt’s passing which reminds presenters and listeners the name of Matt’s program; Frog in a Blender.